robindemourat/react-image-tiler/README.md

 See `example/index.html`.

-## Other stuff

-This also includes a very simple `InstagramFeed` class that makes it easy to pull a public feed of images from someone's Instagram account.
+The example also includes a very simple `InstagramFeed` class that makes it easy to pull a public feed of images from someone's Instagram account.
 It's used in the `example/index.jsx` example, and also on [my website](http://directive.io)

 ## Development